 - Overweight truck issues go beyond just gross and axle weights

-- What's different between axle spacing?
+- What's the difference between axle weights?
 What are the legal tire weights?

-- New legislation regarding raw or unprocessed agricultural permits
+- New legislation explaining weight increases for raw or unprocessed agricultural products, construction materials, and dairy

 Who Should Attend